CalvinChan1/TicTacToe/README.md

 }
 ```

-Example above: `event_type` and `event_name` has its types enforced, and what regex it follows (alphanumeric and underscores only, no uppercase or cap). `event_type` and `event_name`, are also required and must be included in the data.
+Example above: `properties` are all the fields in your self-describing JSON. `event_type` and `event_name` has its types enforced, and what regex it follows (alphanumeric and underscores only, no uppercase or cap). `event_type` and `event_name`, are also required and must be included in the data.
 Anything else is optional (like `event_timestamp`).

 `self` is what determines what your schema url within your data will be.
-E.g.: `iglu:com.fivestars.iglu/event_base/jsonschema/1-0-0`.
+E.g.: `iglu:com.fivestars.iglu/event_base/jsonschema/1-0-0`. `$schema` is the base schema in which all schemas inherit from.
+Use the same URI as the one above.

 This covers the majority of what you'd need for Iglu schemas.
 Check the docs for more details.